zzdtravel

 5 Popular Destinations That Aren’t LGBTQ-Friendly

-5 Popular Destinations That Aren’t LGBTQ-Friendly-November 2024
+5 Popular Destinations That Aren’t LGBTQ-Friendly-December 2024

 The LGBTQ community has had much to celebrate in recent years, with marriage equality legalized in dozens of nations across the world.
 However, we should be aware that repressive measures still exist for much of the international LGBTQ community, and travelers heading to less progressive countries should take note.
 Western privilege and basic precaution can protect LGBTQ travelers from most harm and discrimination, but it is worthwhile to be aware of legislation and cultural norms before embarking on a trip with your partner or contemplating a vacation fling.
 We’ve done a deep dive into five popular vacation destinations to get a sense of the LGBTQ laws and culture to ensure a safe, conscientious, and enjoyable trip.